Volunteer Initiatives Program

 Communicators would need to be fluent in one of the following languages:

-- Schedule to do ride-alongs during week or weekends with patrol officers
+- • Schedule and perform ride-alongs during the week or weekends with patrol officers

 - Issuing a ticket/traffic citation